medizininformatik-initiative/feasibility-gui/cypress/TESTING.md

     Background:
       Given I am logged in as a user
-      And I am on the Cohort Edit page
+      And I am on the Cohort Editor page

     Scenario: Search for Cohort elements
       Then I see 50 criteria results